GCA Executive Program

 Boardrooms need smart GCs/CLOs who also have the leadership skills to make things happen.
 Combining legal excellence with business sense and leadership development (creativity, communication, cooperation, networking etc) will make you stand out.

 The GCA Executive Program is the foundation on which the entire General Counsel Academy is based.
-For a full week, you and a group of up to 22 other GCs/CLOs will dive into an intensive learning experience at the highest possible level in the field of Business Management and the Future of General Counsel.
+For five intensive days, you and a group of up to 22 other GCs/CLOs will dive into an intensive learning experience at the highest possible level in the field of Business Management and the Future of General Counsel.

 You will not only learn from the most prominent Professors and Experts, but also from the experiences and ideas of your improving peers.
 Without exception, it gives participants a boost of confidence to function even better and with more pleasure at C-level.
 Last but not least: we pay a lot of attention to creating a pleasant and confidential setting where diversity, integrity, mutual respect, transparency and relativity come first.
 You will get a lifelong, valuable network.